MicrosoftDocs/powerapps-docs/powerapps-docs/user/powerapps_mobile_troubleshoot.md

 ## App list appears blank on the Power Apps mobile app

-Common scenarios the list of apps on the Power Apps mobile app appears blank when internet connection is lost or disconnected.
+Common scenarios the list of apps on the Power Apps mobile app appear blank when internet connection is lost or disconnected.

 -	Internet connect is lost during first time sign in process to the Power Apps mobile app while the list of apps is still loading.
 -	You’re signed in and see your apps and swipe down on the list of apps to refresh the app list and you lose internet connection.